We all forget things once in a while. Maybe you've forgotten to send a card for someone's birthday or to return an overdue library book.

 Forgetting stuff is a part of life and it often becomes more common as people age.

-But Alzheimer (say: alts-hi-mer) disease, which affects some older people, is different from everyday forgetting.
-It is a condition that permanently affects the brain, and over time, makes it harder to remember even basic stuff, like how to tie a shoe.
+But Alzheimer (say: ALTS-hy-mer, ALS-hy-mer, or OLS-hy-mer) disease, which affects some older people, is different from everyday forgetting.
+It is a condition that permanently affects the brain.
+Over time, the disease makes it harder to remember even basic stuff, like how to tie a shoe.

 Eventually, the person may have trouble remembering the names and faces of family members — or even who he or she is.
-This can be very sad for the person and their families.
+This can be very sad for the person and his or her family.

 It's important to know that Alzheimer disease does not affect kids.
 It usually affects people over 65 years of age.
 Researchers have found medicines that seem to slow the disease down.
 And there's hope that someday there will be a cure.